 4.1.2.
 Enrollment Process and Responsibilities

-All communications among PKI Authorities supporting the certificate application and issuance process shallmust be authenticated and protected from modification; any electronic transmission of shared secrets shall be protected. .
+All communications supporting the certificate application and issuance process must be authenticated and protected from modification.
 Communications may be electronic or out-of-band.

 Any electronic communication of shared secrets must be protected.